Steans Center > For Faculty > Course Development

 Examples of reflection assignments/activities

-annual student Service Speaks conference through power point, Pecha Kucha, performance,
+annual Service Speaks conference through power point, Pecha Kucha, performance,

 The CbSL Certificate Program allows DePaul faculty to: